 God became human.

-Jesus, God the son, fully divine, became fully human and was born of the virgin Mary.
-He proclaimed that the Kingdom of God had arrived in him, and called all people to turn from sin and turn to him.
-Though sinless and innocent, he was crucified on a cross, died, and was buried.
+He proclaimed the good news that the Kingdom of God had arrived in Him and called all people to turn from sin and turn back to God.
+Though sinless, he was crucified on a cross, died, and was buried.

 Jesus conquered evil and death.

-Jesus continues his work
+Jesus continues his work today

 Jesus formed the Church.